With more and more people flocking to get their hands on SSDs, it only makes sense that you buy one of the best motherboards with M.2 slots.

 Basically, a socket and it can have varying types of KEYS to handle different types of modules.
 This is differentiated by the socket number.

-- M.2 Socket 1: These connect WiFi, Bluetooth, NFC modules.
+- M.2 Socket 1: These connect WiFi, Bluetooth, and NFC modules.

 - M.2 Socket 2: Mainly utilized for Wireless Wide Area Network (WWAN) module and Global Navigation Satellite System module, however, if not in use, it can be used to install an SSD as well.

-- M.2 Socket 3: This is the most important socket to take note off here.
-This is the socket that support SATA or a maximum PCIe-x4 (32 Gbps) SSD drives.
+- M.2 Socket 3: This is the most important socket to take note of here.
+This is basically the important socket that supports SATA or NVMe SSD drives.
 When we talk about motherboards with M.2 Slot for SSDs, we are actually referring to M.2 Socket 3.

-In this article we learned about the best motherboards with M.2 SSD slots.
-We looked at budget motherboards that only harboured a single M.2 slot, all the way to premium grade motherboards with up to 3 x M.2 slots.
+In this article, we learned about the best motherboards with M.2 SSD slots.
+We looked at budget motherboards that only harbor a single M.2 slot, all the way to premium grade motherboards with up to 3 x M.2 slots.

 However, before you make any purchase, whether it is the motherboard or the SSD, make sure you know the SSD jargon and terminology as well as understand how you can expand the number of supported SSDs using the PCIe slots.